reillypascal/personalsite-ssg/pages/posts/2025/10/videodrome-bodily-experience-video.md

 I was recently compelled to re-watch David Cronenberg's 1983 film [_Videodrome_](https://en.wikipedia.org/wiki/Videodrome).
 For some time, I've been feeling deeply unpleasant sensations, both emotional and physical, in connection with the medium of video.
 I've had a growing sense of connection between those sensations and the world of _Videodrome_.

-In _Videodrome_, Max Renn is the CEO of a small TV station, which broadcasts “everything from soft-core pornography to hard-core violence.”
+In the film, Max Renn is the CEO of a small TV station, which broadcasts “everything from soft-core pornography to hard-core violence.”
 He stumbles across (what appears to be) a pirate broadcast of a program called _Videodrome_, which depicts a single red room in which people are tortured and killed.
 He becomes fascinated with this, believing it would be a hit if his station were to broadcast it, and as he digs deeper, he experiences (often violent) hallucinations centering on televisions and video tapes.

 Max eventually learns that there is a signal hidden in _Videodrome_ that stimulates hallucinations via a brain tumor.
 He learns that the show was never actually a broadcast, but a recording he was shown in order to brainwash and recruit him to the cause of destroying his station colleagues and others who are too obsessed with sex and violence.